chrixbedardcad/FoodSimulator/README.md

 * `food_simulator.py` — a Monte Carlo batch simulator that stress tests balance across hundreds of automated runs and exports CSV/TXT reports.
 * `food_game.py` — an interactive terminal mini-game that lets designers play short sessions using the exact same rules, decks, and scoring logic.
 * `food_desktop.py` — a Tkinter-powered desktop client with clickable ingredient cards, live score tracking, and instant trio breakdowns.
+* `fusion_secret_showdown.py` — a Pygame loop that alternates between a secret recipe hunt and a pantry cook-off challenge.
 * `Food_Stat.py` — a focused odds calculator that estimates the chance of producing every dish under configurable basket and chef scenarios.

 Both scripts draw from a shared, JSON-driven content set (ingredients, recipes, chefs, and baskets) so that data tweaks are immediately reflected everywhere.